rcnl-org/nmsm-core/README.md

 ## How to Install

-No installation is required, following the instructions below, download the package, open the `Project.prj` file and you are ready to personalize models.
+No installation is required, following the instructions below, download the package, open the `Project.prj` file and you are ready to personalize models and optimize treatments.

 ### Requirements
 - MATLAB (Tested on 2022b)